ICELAND IN SUMMER: TOP 10 THINGS TO DO!

 What are the top things to do in Iceland during summer?
 What is the best time to visit Iceland?
 What is the Iceland summer temperature like?
-Is it possible to see the Northern Lights in the summer?
 And should you visit Iceland during summer or winter?

 However, the average temperature in Iceland during summer is only 10°C (50 Fahrenheit) and the absolute warmest it gets is 20°C (68 F).